Courthouse in Malaysia

 Peaceful Assembly

-The Peaceful Assembly Act imposes geographical restrictions.
-Spontaneous protests are often followed by rigorous police investigations, especially on sensitive topics.
+The Peaceful Assembly Act imposes geographic restrictions.
+Spontaneous protests are often followed by thorough police investigations, particularly on sensitive topics.

 Death Penalty

 Since 2023, the mandatory death penalty has been abolished.
-Judges now have full discretion, although the death penalty remains legal for drug trafficking and murder.
+Judges now have full discretion, although capital punishment remains legal for drug trafficking and murder.

 Assess your current level of legal protection in Malaysia by answering these few questions.